Comments about Schools Linking

 Local authorities respond to the question – why is linking important in your area?

 ‘Many schools in Oldham have been really positive about this years linking opportunities and there has been a lot of excitement towards the plan.
-They are really impressed and pleased about the amount of opportunities that they can access that brings togetherness without meeting face to face and that more year groups can get involved and are not limited because of cost and budgets.
+They are really impressed and pleased about the amount of opportunities that they can access that brings togetherness without meeting face to face and that more year groups can get involved.
 They are also really pleased with the programme and how it supports other curriculum areas.
 They would like to thank the Linking Network for their hard work, commitment and support during this unprecedented situation and for creating some wonderful opportunities.’
 Suzy Ashworth, Oldham’s facilitator, October 2020

 ‘…School linking is a valuable way of broadening children’s horizons through quality, structured communication with children from different communities and backgrounds but with shared experiences.
 Although schools and teachers have at times been under severe pandemic-related pressures, most have continued to make time for linking because it is so well-organised, constructive and supportive and it’s bringing a little joy back into children’s lives.
 I have been delighted to find that despite all the extra workload with absent colleagues and pupils, linked teachers are making time for this and jointly engaging with the activities.
 I don’t think its an exaggeration to say that this programme is likely to boost children’s mental health during these difficult times.
 As a local area co-ordinator, I have really valued the provision of quality activities, CPD and support and being able to meet and share ideas and plans with other linking areas.’
 Rob Unwin, DECSY Sheffield/Rotherham 2020

 ‘It is vital that we continue with the school linking programme as it is one of the very few opportunities that students living in Leicester and Leicestershire have to engage with those who are different from them.
-Since March, the city of Leicester has been troubled by a significant rise in online hate crime and negative messaging and sentiments towards different communities.
 The School Linking programme provides a vital opportunity for young people to realise that we have far more in common than what divides us.
 The fact that our local programme is part of something national gives the necessary status to the programme, showing that it is not targeting the city or county of Leicester in particular, but that it is part of a project to bring the whole country together and keep us united in the face of a challenge whose scale is greater than anything any one in our generation has ever faced.’
 Revd.
 Tom Wilson, Director, St Philip’s Centre 2020

 Quotes about Linking from Past Reports